lilwanngg/mud/README.md

 ## `Development Timeline`
-* working with Spotify API to gather data and determine key attributes (1.5 day)
+* working with Spotify API to gather data and determine key attributes (1.5 days)
-* parse through data for a user's recent history to gather all relevant information (1.5 day)
+* parse through data for a user's recent history to gather all relevant information (1.5 days)
-* chart implementation for the visualization using d3.js (2 day)
+* chart implementation for the visualization using d3.js (2 days)
-*
+* application of k-means clustering theory integration (2 days)